deviceinsight/kafkactl/README.md

 kafkactl consume my-topic --from-beginning --exit
 ```

-The consumer can compute the offset it starts from using a timestamp :
+The consumer can compute the offset it starts from using a timestamp:
 ```bash
 kafkactl consume my-topic --from-timestamp <timestamp-with-milliseconds>
 ```